Study in a "Classroom as Big as the Outdoors"

 There is probably no better locality in the U.S. offering the diversity of life and geological features as this mountainous “island in the plains.”

 The Wheaton College Science Station was established for field instruction in the natural sciences in 1935.
 Located at 4,400 feet above sea level, our beautiful 50-acre campus is surrounded by the Black Hills National Forest and scenic Rapid Creek.
 Here, students have ample opportunity to study God’s creation under competent and enthusiastic instructors in the atmosphere of a friendly Christian community.

-Courses are offered in astronomy, meteorology, biology, chemistry, geology, and environmental science for both science majors and non-science majors.
-Science majors may complete 8-10 upper-division credit hours, while non-science majors can satisfy their entire general education science requirement in one summer at the Science Station.
+Courses are offered in astronomy and meteorology, biology, geology, and environmental science for both science majors and non-science majors.
+Biology and Environmental Science majors may complete 4 or 8 credit hours of major requirements, while non-science majors can satisfy their entire general education science requirement in one summer at the Science Station.

 Each course provides a unique experience in the study of nature in the field.